-The CMC displays a graphical representation of the chassis Graphics page that provides a visual overview of installed component status.
-The Chassis Graphics page is dynamically updated, and the component subgraphic colors and text hints are automatically changed to reflect the current state.
+CMC displays a graphical representation of the chassis on the Chassis Health page that provides a visual overview of installed component status.
+The Chassis Health page is dynamically updated, and the component subgraphic overlays and text hints are automatically changed to reflect the current state.